-In fact, for the last 20 minutes, I’ve been going over all of the reasons why I don’t want to get out of bed and go upstairs to grab my computer so that I can type out this whole article that I’ve already written in my head while trying to get to sleep…
+For the last 20 minutes, I’ve been going over all of the reasons why I don’t want to get out of bed to grab my computer so that I can type out this whole article that I’ve already written in my head while trying to get to sleep…

 My reasons included: